Rated: the food and drink April Fools’ day pranks for 2023

 However, Oodalolly variously calls it a “dazzling light display” and a “soft, colourful light when exposed to short-wavelength radiation”, so let’s not get bogged down in the details.

-While it’s available without a prescription or IAEA export permit, the brand says, you will have to agree to some terms and conditions and sitting through a video before coughing up £29.99.
+While it’s available without a prescription or IAEA export permit, the brand says, you will have to agree to some terms and conditions and sit through a video before coughing up £29.99.

 Verdict: 2/5